-Over the counter tick repellents made from chemicals, may occasionally have unwanted side effects to some pets and people.
-When used as recommended, those side effects are often a negligible compared to the risk of serious disease that could be contracted by not repelling ticks or bugs.
+Over the counter tick repellents made from chemicals, may occasionally have unwanted side effects on some pets or people.
+When used as recommended, those side effects are often a negligible compared to the risk of a serious disease that could be contracted by not repelling ticks or bugs.

-Amber Stone Tick Repellent For Dogs And Cats
+Amber Pet Collar – For Dogs And Cats

-Amber stones are 100% safe to wear for the pet.
 The amber stone collar consists of these stones strung together with a leather thong which ends in a leather and metal buckle.
-When the collar is properly fitted to avoid chafing, it is 100% safe for the pet to wear for long periods.
+When the collar is properly fitted to avoid chafing, it is safe for the pet to wear for long periods.

-Pine has a distinctively sharp scent.
-In fact, native Indians used pine leaves to repel bugs in their sleeping places.
+- By its distinctively sharp scent.
+In fact, First People used pine leaves to repel bugs in their sleeping places.
 The resin carries this scent too, and it has been retained in Amber stones over time.
 When rubbed, by fabric or fur, amber stones release this pine scent which is pleasant to human and pet noses but repelling to ticks.

-There is no scientific proof of the effectiveness of ambers stone necklaces to protect against ticks.
+There is no scientific proof of the effectiveness of amber pet collar to protect against ticks.
 Some people believe in its effectiveness others think it to be esoterical only.